Arvtesh/UnityFx.Mvc/README.md

 ```

 ### Dependency injection
 *UnityFx.Mvc* controllers request dependencies explicitly via constructors.
 The framework has built-in support for dependency injection (DI).
 DI makes apps easier to test and maintain.
-Services are added as a constructor parameter, and the runtime resolves the service from the service container (via `IServiceProvider`).
+Services are added as a constructor parameters, and the runtime resolves specific service from the service container (via `IServiceProvider`).
 Services are typically defined using interfaces.

 ## Motivation
 The project was initially created to help author with his [Unity3d](https://unity3d.com) projects.
 Client .NET applications in general (and Unity applications specifically) do not have a standard structure or any kind of architecturing guidelines (like ASP.NET).
 This is an attempt to create a small yet effective and usable application framework suitable for Unity projects.